Railroad Stations

 From 1895 to 1924, the Detroit Publishing Company was one of the world's major image publishers.
 It had a wide-ranging stock of original photographs, including this image of the Northern Pacific Railway's depot at Gardiner, Montana.
 Gardiner was a gateway to Yellowstone Park.
 From the railroad station, workers assisted visiting tourists through the park's north entrance.

 Boston's North Station, opened in 1893, served commuter and long-distance trains entering the city from the north and west.
-The building is a hub of activity in this photo, with electric streetcars, horse-drawn wagons, and people all moving about.
+The building is a hub of activity in this photo with electric streetcars, horse-drawn wagons and people all moving near it.
 The station was replaced with a new structure in 1927.

 Grand Rapids & Indiana Railway passenger trains sit at Petoskey's suburban station in this photograph.
 The short suburban trains accommodated tourists during the busy summer season.
 These trains made frequent daily trips between Petoskey and the resort communities of Harbor Springs or Alanson to the north, and Walloon Lake to the south.